 But knowing exactly where to stay in Chicago can come with its own set of challenges: Are you looking to spend your weekend in museums?
 Do you plan to try every hot new restaurant in the city?
 Do you want to shop your heart out?
 No matter your traveling style, we outlined the best areas to stay in Chicago, our favorite hotels included.

 River North is also known as the gallery district.
 It hosts the largest concentration of art galleries in the United States outside of New York City, so you certainly won't get bored.
-It's also set by the river and a walking distance to Magnificent Mile, making it an ideal base to step out and explore the best of Chicago.
+It's also by the river and within walking distance to Magnificent Mile, making it an ideal base to step out and explore the best of Chicago.

 Stay: Pamper yourself and book a room at the iconic Langham Chicago, located in a historic Mies van der Rohe skyscraper.
 This hotel is luxury at its finest.

 The Gold Coast holds its name well.
-Bordering the turquoise waters of Lake Michigan, this affluent neighborhood is made up of mostly stately residential homes and high-rise residential buildings.
+Bordering the turquoise waters of Lake Michigan, this affluent neighborhood is mostly made up of stately homes and high-rise residential buildings.
 The area also offers high-end shopping and fantastic restaurants.

 Stay: The Ambassador is the new name of Public Hotel, one of Chicago's original boutique hotels.
 In its nearly 100 years of existence, it has hosted anyone from Frank Sinatra to Elizabeth Taylor, Marilyn Monroe, and David Bowie.
 Today, it has a younger, more relaxed vibe, but it still holds a rich history.

-The West Loop is the younger, funner, and hotter loop of Chicago.
-Once an Italian neighborhood, it's located to the west of the Chicago River and is vibrant with restaurants and bars, including some of Chicago's best: The Girl and the Goat, The Aviary.
+Once an Italian neighborhood, West Loop is located to the west of the Chicago River and is overflowing with restaurants and bars, including some of Chicago's best: The Girl and the Goat and The Aviary.
 Expect a fun and vibrant scene.